denten-papers/cambridge-materiality/main.md

 the work, published since 1935.
 This allocation usually implies neither her notes nor her manuscripts, available in parts at the American Folklife Center in the Library of Congress; at the Beinecke Rare Book and Manuscript Library, Yale University; and in the P.K.
 Yonge Library of Florida History at the University of Florida.
-However, once these documents come into view, they assert an inexorable pull on the content of the published work.
+Once these documents come into view, they assert an inexorable pull on the content of the published work.
 Our awareness of the auto-ethnographic method at work in Hurston's prose irrevocably changes our perception of the novel.
 Rather than seeing it as one thing, we can now perceive a number of related publications, notes, drafts, and manuscripts, which in their overlapping totality comprise the general field of the work.
 Matter asserts itself through the idea.
 We are reminded at once of its palpable effects on abstraction and of its shape-giving influence on the foundations of any thought.